-Note: All accommodated paper-based booklets, Human Reader scripts, and tactile graphics are secure materials that must be shipped back to Pearson.
+Note: All accommodated paper-based booklets and Human Reader scripts are secure materials that must be shipped back to Pearson.
 Ship these secure materials back to Pearson within the first 5 days after the district testing window closes.

 Materials To Be Securely Destroyed